HS ORIGINAL RESEARCH

 - Engages in analytical self-reflection on emotional patterns and behavior.

-- Honestly expresses and processes comfortable and uncomfortable emotions.
+- Honestly express and process positive and negative emotions.

-- Takes advantage of educational and growth opportunities.
+- Take advantage of educational and growth opportunities.

 - Comfortable with saying “I don’t know.”

 - Has relevant experience and knowledge for the position.

 - Feels successful as a social worker.

 - Feels a sense of community within and outside of organization.

 - Awareness of funding sources and impact on organizational functioning.

 Peters, S. C., & Hopkins, K. (2014).
 Validation of the use of the Effort-Reward Imbalance Scale in human services using confirmatory factor analysis.
 Journal of the Society for Social Work and Research, 5(4), 565-587.